Is Scrivener 3 any good?

 Readers of these posts will be aware I’m a great fan of Scrivener as a writing tool.
-It enables detailed planning and has a really good system of structuring folders, text, research and notes.
+Whether you are writing novels, short stories or non-fiction, it enables detailed planning and has a really good system of structuring folders, text, research and notes.
 The writing target options help keep track of progress on a document by document and on a project basis (Scrivener 3 even allows targets on a session basis, to keep you at the task).

 Mac users have always had the advantage of a wider range of features than in the Windows version, so it was with great excitement when an update, to be called Scrivener 3 for Windows, was announced.
-The birth has been long and arduous, I guess for developers as well as users, but we’re now at something called the ‘Release Candidate’ stage i.e. it’s almost ready for full commercial availability.
-Free copies of the beta and RC versions have been, and are still, available for testing here.
+The birth has been long and arduous, I guess for developers as well as users, but we now have full commercial availability.
+A trial version is free to download on the Literature and Latté website.

 As I’ve said, it wasn’t ever a quick program to learn, and the developers have struggled trying to marry what’s possible in Mac with what’s possible in Windows, so users of the earlier version will see a completely different screen layout (see below) and this could be daunting.
 I’m not sure this will be a problem if someone is coming at it new.